 Lafayette College, founded in 1826, is a private, selective, academically competitive liberal arts institution located in the Lehigh Valley area with wonderful opportunities in the arts, sciences and engineering.
 The college enrolls roughly 2700 undergraduate students and employs about 260 faculty, resulting in an enviable nearly 10 to 1 student-faculty ratio.
 Over 300 administrative staff also play essential roles in the operations of the college.
 There are four major academic disciplines represented at Lafayette - the Humanities, Social Sciences, Natural Sciences, and Engineering - and excellent opportunities for students to be involved in undergraduate research.
 Lafayette embraces the words of the Marquis de Lafayette of "Cur Non" or Why Not?, challenging students to be critical thinkers and leaders.
 The institution operates on a shared governance system described in the Faculty Handbook, which "recognizes the mutual interdependence and the unique expertise of different College constituencies, including faculty, staff, administrators, trustees, students, and alumni."
-(Section 1.1.1) Of note is the current college-level strategic initiative of "Affordability and Distinction Through Growth" where the college aims to admit high quality students regardless of their financial means, support a diverse student population, and employ a strong cadre of faculty who are teacher-scholars within the liberal arts tradition.
 Lafayette is a great place to spend a career as a faculty member.
-Diversity, Equity and Inclusion Lafayette College is committed to diversity, equity and inclusion.
+Diversity, Equity, and Inclusion Lafayette College is committed to diversity, equity, and inclusion.